joejag/react-todo-2019/src/App.test.md

 You can do these exercises without ever using the approach of adding a TestId to an element.
 You are encouraged to change the existing code to improve the ability to test it.
 Sometimes this is best done by making things more accessible.

-When testing, use this preference order when deciding how to test something:
+When testing, use [this preference order](https://testing-library.com/docs/guide-which-query) when deciding how to test something:

+- Visible
   - ByLabelText
   - ByPlaceholderText
   - ByText
   - ByDisplayValue
+- Semantic
   - ByAltText
   - ByTitle
   - ByRole
+- TestId
   - ByTestId (do not use this in this workshop!)

 Good luck!